jkeam/java_disassembler_service/README.md

 # Java Disassembler Service
-A very simple service that disassembles your Java code.
+A micro-service that disassembles your Java code.

 ## Setup